TestCentricity/testcentricity_web/README.md

 ### Remotely hosted desktop and mobile web browsers

 You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, CrossBrowserTesting, Sauce Labs, or TestingBot services.
+If your tests are running against a web site hosted on your local computer (localhost), or on a staging server inside your LAN, you must set the **TUNNELING** Environment Variable to true.

 #### Remote desktop browsers on the BrowserStack service